empoweredfutures/ef-tech-docs/contributing.md

 - [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)

-  - You'll need to run a postgres db for both projects and docker is the easiest way to do that
+  - You'll need to run a postgres db for both the MP and the TMA.
+Docker is the easiest way to do that
   - Instructions for installing docker can be found on [docker's official docs](https://docs.docker.com/get-docker/)

 - [GraphQL](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql)

   - Provides intelligence for graphql queries and mutations
-  - GraphQL is currently used only within the internal task management app
+  - GraphQL is now used within the MP and the TMA

 - [TailWindCSS](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)